Svoldgaard/Jerne-IF-Eksamens-Project/README.md

-🐦 Dead Pigeons – Jerne IF Web Game

-A school exam project by Team Early Birds

-👥 Team Presentation

-Team Name: Early Birds

-Team Members:

-Kim Phung Nguyen Hoang

-Vladyslav Zavdskyi

-Nadja Brandenstein

-Jesper Svoldgaard

-📌 About the Project

-Dead Pigeons 🐦 is a digital version of a physical game currently played in Jerne IF.
-The goal of the project is to create a web application so younger members of the organization can participate without having to show up physically every weekend.

-🎮 How the Game Works

-The game board contains 16 fields.

-Each player selects 5–8 fields on their board.

-At the end of the week, 3 winning numbers are drawn.

-If the player has these numbers among their selected fields, they are considered winners.

-💰 Prize Pool

-All money spent on boards for that week goes into a prize pool.

-70% is shared among the winners.

-30% goes to Jerne IF.

-🎯 Project Goal

-We were tasked with creating a fully functional web application that Jerne IF can use immediately after delivery.

-🧑‍💻 Technologies Used

-Backend:

-C#

-.NET API

-Frontend:

-React

-TypeScript

-📌 Mandatory Features

-The program must include:

-Login with security

-Game board

-Profile settings (user)

-Profile settings (admin)

-Admin can activate/deactivate users

-Only active users can buy boards

-✅ Features Implemented

-Player

-Secure login

-Player dashboard / front page

-Game board

-Active board (must be activated by admin)

-History of played games

-Shows wins/losses

-Profile settings

-Admin

-Admin dashboard / front page

-Activate/deactivate players

-Activate purchased boards

-Enter weekly winning numbers

-View winning boards + payout overview

-📊 Current State of the Project

-The project is 100% functional.

-No known errors.

-Thoroughly tested using:

-Backend unit tests

-Manual functional testing

-🔒 Security Policies

-This project implements several security mechanisms to ensure protection of user data.

-1. JWT (JSON Web Token) Authentication

-Stateless authentication

-Token issued upon login

-Signed using HMAC-SHA512

-Signing key stored securely as JwtKey

-Token includes:

-Expiration time

-Issuer + audience checks

-Signature validation

-2. Password Hashing (Argon2id + Salt)

-Passwords never stored in plain text

-Using NSecArgon2IdPasswordHasher

-Each password is hashed with:

-A unique cryptographic salt

-The Argon2id algorithm (memory-hard, GPU-resistant)

-Only the final hash is stored in the database

-3. Token Signing with HMAC-SHA512

-Configuration:
+# Team presentation

+**Team name:** Early Birds

+**Team members:**
+- Kim Phung Nguyen Hoang
+- Vladyslav Zavdskyi
+- Nadja Brandenstein
+- Jesper Svoldgaard

+---

+# About this project

+## Dead Pigeons 🐦
+The game we are creating for Jerne-IF is called Dead Pigeons 🐦.
+It is a game they play physically at the moment but want in a web application for the younger people in their organization so they also can play but don't have to show up each weekend physically to play.

+The game is played with a board with **16 fields**, and you have to choose between **5–8 fields** on your given board.
+At the end of the week on game day, **3 winning numbers** are drawn and if you have these numbers among your chosen fields, you are one of the winners.

+For all boards played this week, the money is put in a **prize-pool** where **70%** is for the winners to split and **30%** goes to the organization.

+We are tasked with creating the web application for Jerne-IF and make it work and function so they can put it in use from the get-go after we have handed it in.

+---

+# Program must be written in
+- C# for backend and API
+- React + TypeScript for frontend

+---

+# Program must contain
+- Login with security
+- Game board
+- Profile Settings user
+- Profile Settings Admin – admin can make a user active or inactive because only active players can buy boards

+---

+# We have made so it contains
+- Login with security
+- Frontpage for both player and admin
+- Playing board for player
+- Active board for player – must be activated by the admin before it is valid
+- History of played games – old games you haven't played or have played and if you have won or lost
+- Active board for admin – check if user has paid for the board and activate it so user can see they have an active board
+- Profile Settings user
+- Profile Settings Admin – admin can make a user active or inactive because only active players can buy boards
+- Winner numbers – admin can put in the 3 numbers drawn
+- Winning boards – admin can see who has won and pay them their share of the prize-pool

+---

+# Current state of the project

+The current state of the project is that we have a **100% functional product**, and it all works with no errors present.
+We have tested it through unit tests at the backend and normal use to see if something breaks when using the product.

+---

+# Security Policies

+This project implements multiple security mechanisms to protect user data and ensure secure authentication and authorization.

+## 1. JWT (JSON Web Token) Authentication
+- The application uses JWT for stateless authentication.
+- After logging in, the user receives a signed token that must be included with each request.
+- Tokens are signed using **HMAC-SHA512**.
+- The signing secret is stored as **JwtKey** (should be stored securely in production).
+- The token includes an expiration time and is validated on every request.
+- Validation checks the token’s issuer, audience, expiration, and signature.

+## 2. Password Hashing (Argon2id + Salt)
+- Passwords are never stored in plain text.
+- We use **NSecArgon2IdPasswordHasher**, which applies the Argon2id algorithm—one of the strongest password hashing algorithms.

+How passwords are handled:
+- A unique cryptographic salt is generated for each password.
+- Passwords are hashed using Argon2id, which is memory-hard and resistant to brute-force and GPU attacks.
+- Only the final hash (not the password or salt) is stored in the database.

+## 3. Token Signing with HMAC-SHA512
+JWT tokens are signed using the following configuration:

 public const string SignatureAlgorithm = SecurityAlgorithms.HmacSha512;

 This ensures:

-Strong token integrity
+- Strong token integrity

-Protection against tampering
+- Protection against tampering

-Prevention of token forgery
+- Prevention of token forgery

-4. Secure Configuration Storage
+## 4. Secure Configuration Storage

-Sensitive values like:
+Sensitive values such as:

 public const string JwtKey = "JwtKey";

-must not be hard-coded in production.
+Are not hard-coded in production.

-They should be stored in:
+They must be stored in secure locations such as:

-Environment variables
+- Environment variables

-User secrets
+- User secrets

-Secret managers or vaults
+- Secret managers or vaults

-5. Additional Security Measures
+## 5. Additional Security Measures

-HTTPS enforcement

-Token expiration

-Role- and claim-based authorization

-🧹 Formatting and Linting

-Formatting:

-We use:

-.prettierrc

-Ensures consistent formatting (quotes, semicolons, etc.)

-.secretlintrc.json

-Prevents committing secrets

-Husky (commit-msg, pre-commit, pre-push)

-Ensures consistent Git workflows
+- HTTPS is required to encrypt network traffic
+- Token expiration is enforced to limit the lifetime of compromised tokens
+- Role/claim-based authorization ensures users can only access permitted resources

+---

+# Formating and linting

+## Formatting we have used:
+- `.prettierrc` – make sure we all do the same with small formatting things like using quotes and semicolons
+- `.secretlintrc.json` – ensures we don't commit secrets
+- Husky with (commit-msg, pre-commit & pre-push) – ensures we all use Git the same way when pushing to GitHub

-Linting:
+## Linting:

-ESLint (default for React)
+- ESLint (included with React)

-Custom rule: No-State-in-View - Ensures we use hooks properly instead of placing state directly in the view
+- Custom rules for ESLint (**No-State-in-View**) to ensure we remember to use hooks and don't use states directly in our page views